noahjpark/AStar-Pathfinding-Visualizer/README.md

 * Yellow: Represents the shortest path found - Drawn after the algorithm finishes
 * Black: Represents a barrier that the algorithm cannot go through
 * Gray: Represents the gridlines so each cell is visible
-* Purple: Represnts the ending cell/node
+* Purple: Represents the ending cell/node
-* Blue: Rperesnts the starting cell/node
+* Blue: Represents the starting cell/node

 *Other Notes:*
 * The first *left* click will place the starting node (*blue*)